Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The amount of rain that falls during a particular period.
 **Sentence:** The irregular rainfall patterns have caused crop failures in some areas.
 **Conversation:**
-A – How has the weather affected your crops?
+A – How has the weather affected your crops
 B – The unpredictable rainfall has caused significant damage to our fields.

 ---